Lesson 6: Capturing Motion

 - Don't wait for the perfect shot.
 By this point, it may be too late.
 You may need to take lots of extra photos in order to capture the perfect shot.

 - Anticipate your subject's actions.
 Try to aim the camera a little bit ahead of the subject so it doesn't look like that person is running out of the photo.
 Also, moving the camera with the subject can help to reduce motion blur (although it may blur the background).
-In the photos below, the right photo has a more natural look because there is some extra space in front of the basketball players.
+In the photos below, the second photo has a more natural look because there is some extra space in front of the basketball players.

 - Press the shutter button halfway down ahead of time.
 You'll need to give your camera time to adjust the focus and exposure; otherwise, you may miss the perfect shot.
 You should press it halfway down a few seconds before taking the photo so your camera will be ready to capture the exact shot you want.